I use essential oils every day for various purposes, and while they definitely aren't a necessity they do come in handy for a number of uses.

 How to find the highest quality essential oils

 Read labels, ask questions, and buy from reputable sources to ensure you are getting the best value for your money, as well as the most benefits possible from the essential oils that are meant for healing purposes.
 It's really up to YOU, as there isn't much regulation for essential oils in the United States.

-- Keep in mind that, though price is not always indicative of the quality of an essential oil, vendors who have spent money on testing the quality of oils and who have put the time into finding the right sources for the oils they sell may very well charge you more, unlike vendors who get their oils from the cheapest sources and can then resell them at lower prices.
+- Keep in mind that, though price is not always indicative of the essential oil quality, vendors who have spent money on testing the quality of oils and who have put the time into finding the right sources for the oils they sell may very well charge you more, unlike vendors who get their oils from the cheapest sources and can then resell them at lower prices.

 - Purchase oils that are labeled with important information, including the oil’s botanical Latin name, country of origin, and method of extraction.
 Keep in mind that there are many different forms of certain flowers, such as lavender, chamomile, and many others, so you want to get the Latin name to ensure you are getting the exact essential oil you need for your therapeutic purposes.

 - Make sure the oils are bottled properly, including not having any dust on them.
 Bottles that have sat too long on a shelf will probably contain oils that have become damaged from heat, oxidation, or even from simply being there too long and losing potency over time.
 In addition, essential oils should be stored in dark glass bottles, so if you receive your oils in clear glass or plastic bottles, be sure to transfer them to preserve them.

 - Do not be fooled by misleading terminology, such as “therapeutic grade” or “aromatherapy grade,” because there are no regulating bodies that inspect and analyze these products.